How Do I Get Started?

 My award states that a financial report is required.
 Who prepares this?

 OCGA’s grant accountants are responsible for submitting all financial reports per terms and conditions of the award.
 The financial report is based on information from the university’s official accounting system, PeopleSoft.
 If your award requires special financial reporting, OCGA will work with your department to complete this requirement.

 Can I submit a budget or modification to a current proposal myself?

 No. Only an authorized representative of the university can submit a modification.
-Budget adjustments should be discussed with MIPAR staff and then we can determine if a modification is necessary and coordinate with OSP to initiate the modification request.
+Budget adjustments should be discussed with CS3 staff and then we can determine if a modification is necessary and coordinate with OSP to initiate the modification request.
 Depending on the terms and conditions in the Notice of Award, some budget adjustments may not require a modification.

 I would like to request a No Cost Extension.
 Whom should I contact?

 If you would like to request a No Cost Extension (NCE) please notify your grant administrator in CS3 so you can discuss the specific requirements.